1. Introduction

 It is important to clarify that this essay does not include Valda Bailey among the five masters, despite her undeniable influence and visibility within the field of abstract photography.
 Bailey’s practice, though initially rooted in camera movement, gradually evolved into a hybrid language that combines multiple exposure, collage, and painterly construction.
 In this evolution, ICM became one element among others — a tool within a pictorial system rather than an autonomous gesture.
 The present essay focuses exclusively on those artists who defined ICM as a self-sufficient photographic language, grounded in gesture, light, and duration.
 Bailey’s contribution remains significant, but her later trajectory belongs to a different paradigm: the fusion of photography and painting rather than the pursuit of movement as pure form.

-3.1 Chris Friel — The Anarchic Terror of Light
+3.1 Chris Friel — Psychological Expressionism

 Pairs